 It’s just ticked over to July.
 That means two things: the heat has suddenly gone way up, and Gion Matsuri has kicked off.

 Gion Matsuri is the biggest event in Kyoto’s calendar, and one of the biggest and most important festivals throughout Japan.
-(Read more about it here.)
 It’s also one of the cheapest events in Kyoto, nay, maybe even in Japan!

 Don’t believe me?
 Let’s count the ways:

 The yamaboko junko parades (the main processions on July 17th and 24th) are free, and span many kilometers, with no end of viewing spots to choose from.
-But if you want to spend some money, you can buy a reserved seat with a clear view of the parade outside Kyoto City Hall for 3,180 yen.
-You can buy the tickets online (website in Japanese), but you’ll still be able to purchase them in person at various information centers (Kyoto Tourist Information Center, Osaka Tourist Information Center, or Kansai Tourist Information Center).
+But if you want to spend some money, you can secure a reserved seat with a very clear view.
+You can buy tickets to see the Gion Festival parades online.

 The yoiyama nights (the 3 days leading up to the main parades) are also free to wander around.
 See the completed floats, listen to the musicians, admire the family heirlooms on display.
 But what can you do about the money burning in your wallet?
 Well, many floats allow revelers to climb up into the musician’s section for a few hundred yen.
 There’s no better way to get up close to the stars of the parade.